 The rule of thumb is if you see a 30 minute (or more) break between events, it’s pretty safe to say we’ll be clearing.

-Your pre-reg packet and badge, comfortable shoes, and ID.
+Your badge, comfortable shoes, and ID.
 PAX Prime is great for just meeting new people and having fun, so consider also bringing your handheld game system, favorite CCG, minis, or tabletop game.

 If you’ve pre-registered, that means you will receive a pre-registration packet with the appropriate identification to get you in the door.
 If you’re buying tickets the day-of (assuming there are any!), just head to the registration desk near the main entrance.